Sun858/Votlier_Project/README.md

-    📁DatabaseConnection # Database connection scripts and configs 📁Docker            # Contains base docker file for the project 📁includes          # Reusable PHP components and functions 📁includes          # Contains the controllers of the various pages 📁pages             # Individual page files (PHP or HTML) 📄index.html        # Main entry point of our website 📄README.md         # Project documentation
+    📁DatabaseConnection # Database connection scripts and configs 📁Docker            # Contains base docker file for the project 📁includes          # Reusable PHP components and functions 📁controllers          # Contains the controllers of the various pages 📁pages             # Individual page files (PHP or HTML) 📄index.html        # Main entry point of our website 📄README.md         # Project documentation